EverestSmartChain/EVT-DOCKER/README.md

 docker exec -it Everest Smart Chain /bin/bash
 ```

-once you are inside the container shell , below is an example of self staking 14.9 EVT once validator is running more EVT cam be staked through https://stake.everestchain.net
+once you are inside the container shell , below is an example of self staking 14.9 EVT with 5% Commission on Staking , once validator is running more EVT cam be staked through https://stake.everestchain.net

 ```